futoin/specs/draft/ftn16_citool.md

 There are many continuous integration tools, but they are primarily targeted at own infrastructure.
-The demand for a new tool is to merge many different technologies like npm, composer, bundle, bower and others under a single tools for project development, build, deployment and running.
+The demand for a new tool is to merge many different technologies like npm, composer, bundle, bower and others under a single tool for project development, build, deployment and running.

 *NOTE: current focus is on web projects, but support of other types is a far target.*